davidkroell/docker2go/docs/index.md

 This concept diagram gives an idea how the application works.

 ## Features
+The app currently provides the following funcionalities:

+**Connections** are displayed when Docker2go is started.
+It diplays all saved connection as Cards which includes operating system's logo as profile picture

+- Add connection to a remote host
+- Edit a connection
+- Delete a connection

+**Basic information** is showed when a connection to a remote host is initiated Connecting to a remote host does perform a static host key check.

+- Operating System
+- Server version (Docker daemon version)
+- Memory and CPU
+- Overview of running and stopped containers (pie chart)
+- Swarm mode (if enabled)

+**Containers** are printed out in a list

+- Name
+- Status (running/stopped/exit code)
+- Created time
+- Image (gets showed on click)

+By clicking on a container actions depending on container state may be taken

+- Inspect
+- Restart (if running)
+- Start (if stopped/paused)
+- Stop (if running)
+- Remove

+Inspecting a container gives more detailed information about the desired container.

+**Images** are shown in a basic list where the tag (or SHA) is printed.

 ## Third party libraries
 Docker2go uses several third party libraries.